buggyrace/buggy-race-server/tech_notes/content/tech-notes/secret-key.md

-However, even though HTTP might not support it, it clearly is possible to implement statefulness on top of the protocol, because you know login _does_ work.
+However, even though HTTP might not support it, it clearly is possible to implement statefulness on top of the protocol, because you know login _does_ work on websites.
 This tech note explains how.

 ## Flask supports sessions

 Flask supports sessions, and you might find them useful in your project.
 However, in order to use them, you **must** give your webserver a `SECRET_KEY`.

-So: if you need to use sessions (and you might not... depends what tasks you implement) you need to set a secret key.
-Because your project is only in development, and it's just a Foundation exercise, you don't _need_ to be strict about how secret the secret part of it is (because you're only running on `localhost`, not the web).
+So: if you need to use sessions (and you might not... it depends what tasks you implement) you need to set a secret key.
+Because your project is only in development, and is really just an exercise, you don't _need_ to be strict about how secret the secret part of it is (because you're only running on `localhost`, not the web).